AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 - Fees enabled
 - Cluster type (local, sprtn, devnet, etc.)

-### Byzantine Faults
+### Faults or Misbehaviors

-We will need to configure components to be able to simulate Byzantine faults.
+We will need to configure components to be able to simulate different faults or misbehaviors.

 We will need to be able to simulate:
+- Nodes going offline
-- Sequencers going offline
+- Validators going offline
 - Provers going offline
+- Proposers going offline
-- Sequencers submitting invalid blocks
+- Proposers submitting invalid blocks
+- L1 proposer misbehaving (e.g. censoring, or down)

 ### E2E Tests